Cognitive bias in investment decision-making

 We’ve compiled a list of the main unconscious biases and their influence on the way we invest and make financial decisions.

 To understand the impact of cognitive bias on active management, download our free white paper by investment process expert, Eric Rovick.
-Written with an insider’s perspective, it offers practical steps for portfolio managers who want to recognise and manage bias in their daily investment processes.
+It offers practical steps for portfolio managers who want to recognise and manage bias in their daily investment processes.

 When we rely too much on the first piece of information we came across when making a decision.